 You don't have to file an answer, however, the advantage to filing an answer is that there will be a record of what you want and don't want to happen.
 If you don’t file an answer and don’t go to court, the court may give the relief requested by the plaintiff.

 Make sure the answer form is the correct one for the complaint.
 For example, if the complaint is a Complaint for Divorce, make sure you complete the Answer to Complaint for Divorce.
 If there is no form for your action, you can write it yourself.
 You’ll need to have the complaint with you when you write the answer, because a lot of the information you need will be in the complaint.

 This is the information at the top of the page.
 If you're using a court form, fill out this section.
 If you're writing your own answer, it should include:

-If you use a court form for an answer, this is provided for you.
-If you are writing it yourself, you need to provide a title.
+If you use a court form for an answer, the title is provided for you.
+If you’re writing an answer yourself, you need to provide a title.
 Look at the complaint and see what it's called, and then begin with “Answer to”.
 For example, if the complaint says “Complaint for Modification,” your title will be “Answer to Complaint for Modification.”